 To illustrate the concepts of extended source and point source photometry on flt.fits

-images, we consider a simple idealized example of a 3
+images, consider a simple idealized example of a 3

-3 pixel section of the detector.
-We assume that the bias and dark corrections are zero and that the quantum efficiency is unity everywhere.
+3 pixel section of the detector, assuming that the bias and dark corrections are zero and that the quantum efficiency is unity everywhere.

-Let’s suppose we are observing an extended object with a surface brightness of
+For an extended object with a surface brightness of 2

-/pixel in the undistorted case.
-With no geometric distortion the image is:
+/pixel in the undistorted case, an image without geometric distortion is:

 The geometrical area of each pixel is imprinted in the flat field, along with its

 photometric sensitivity.
-In this example, since we assumed that the quantum efficiency is unity everywhere, the flat field is the equivalent of the PAM:
+In this example, the quantum efficiency is unity everywhere, so the flat field is the equivalent of the PAM:

 ACS flat fields are designed to produce a flat image when the instrument is